2 17 1 5

 What is Google Trends?

-Simply put, this local keyword tool is telling us what is currently trending on the Internet.
+Simply put, this local keyword tool is telling us what is currently trending online.

 Like all the other Google tools, it has pretty simple and straightforward interface.
 That is to be expected given that it is mainly oriented towards casual users.